Everyone wants the best value when shopping, but finding the best mattress for back pain might even be considered priceless.

 Zoma has a medium firmness and offers an even balance of comfort and support.
 While it’s a comfortable option for side and back sleepers, Zoma isn’t firm enough to properly support stomach sleeping.

-Which leads us to mention, lower back pain is more common amongst stomach sleepers than any other sleeping position.
+This leads us to mention, lower back pain is more common amongst stomach sleepers than any other sleeping position.
 Stomach sleeping alone can lead to chronic discomfort because it puts extra stress on your spine.
 To get the most pain-free sleep, we recommend switching to side or back sleeping as it is a lot easier on your back.

 Zoma has only three layers: a layer of gel-infused memory foam with Triangulex™ technology, responsive Reactiv™, and a base of Support+ foam.